matrix-org/synapse/docs/usage/administration/admin_api/federation.md

   Destination objects contain the following fields:
   - `destination` - string - Name of the remote server to federate.
-  - `retry_last_ts` - integer - The last time Synapse tried and failed to reach the remote server, in ms. This is `0` if no further retrying occuring.
+  - `retry_last_ts` - integer - The last time Synapse tried and failed to reach the remote server, in ms. This is `0` if the last attempt to communicate with the remote server was successful.
   - `retry_interval` - integer - How long since the last time Synapse tried to reach the remote server before trying again, in ms. This is `0` if no further retrying occuring.
-  - `failure_ts` - integer - The first time Synapse tried and failed to reach the remote server, in ms. This is `null` if no error has occurred.
+  - `failure_ts` - nullable integer - The first time Synapse tried and failed to reach the remote server, in ms. This is `null` if communication with the remote server has never failed.
   - `last_successful_stream_ordering` - integer - The stream ordering of the most
     recent successfully-sent [PDU](understanding_synapse_through_grafana_graphs.md#federation)
     to this destination, or `null` if this information has not been tracked yet.